thepoly/docs/Style Guide.md

 #### capitalization
 Capitalize the first word in a sentence.

-Capitalize the first word of a quote.
+Capitalize the first word of a quote when the quote begins a sentence or cites it in its entirety.

 Capitalize all proper nouns, and common nouns when used as part of a proper noun, e.g. *Congress Street* and *Hudson River*.
 However, lowercase the common noun element in all plural uses, *Congress and Ferry streets* or *the Hudson and Mohawk rivers*.